puppetlabs/puppetlabs-apache/README.md

 ##### `conf_template`

 Defines the [template][] used for the main Apache configuration file.
+Modifying this parameter is potentially risky, as the apache module is designed to use a minimal configuration file customized by `conf.d` entries.

 Default: `apache/httpd.conf.erb`.
-Modifying this parameter is potentially risky, as the apache Puppet module is designed to use a minimal configuration file customized by `conf.d` entries.

 ##### `confd_dir`

 Sets the location of the Apache server's custom configuration directory.

-Default: Depends on your operating system.
+Default: Depends on operating system.

 - **Debian**: `/etc/apache2/conf.d`
 - **FreeBSD**: `/usr/local/etc/apache22`